 Financial Aid Information

-For summer financial aid eligibility be sure to complete the 2020-2021 free application for Federal Student Aid (FAFSA).
+To qualify for summer and fall 2021 financial aid, be sure to complete the 2020-2021 free application for Federal Student Aid (FAFSA).

 Both applications are available on the FAFSA website.
 It is highly recommended that students complete the FAFSA as soon as possible.